 To help you decide, speak to a member of our team today and we’ll be able to guide you through your options.

 Kingsbury offers high-quality CNC milling machines from some of the most respected and innovative manufacturers in Europe.
 Use the navigation below to explore our complete range or contact us for expert advice on selecting the most profitable CNC milling machine for your business.

-CNC mills can allow simple 3-axis machining as well as highly complex 6-axis machining.
-This is described in more detail below:
+CNC mills can allow simple 3-axis machining as well as highly complex 6-axis machining:

-6-Axis – A six axis machine allows for advanced manufacturing and can offer a significant increase in manufacturing speed.
-Typical machines have a gantry style set up with the usual x, y and z-axes, however the milling head has another 3 rotational axes which offer unparalleled capabilities.
+A 6-axis machine allows for advanced manufacturing and can offer a significant increase in manufacturing speed.
+Typical machines have a gantry style set up with the usual x, y and z-axes, however, the milling head has another 3 rotational axes which offer unparalleled capabilities.